T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Experiments and results

-A well-designed and accurate fusion strategy is crucial for capturing complementary information between features while preserving their independence, thereby enhancing the model's overall performance.
-To explore the optimal fusion order, we compared the existing approach with three alternative fusion strategies: (1) realness-consistency first fusion (denoted as T2VEval-RC), (2) quality-consistency first fusion (denoted as T2VEval-QC), and (3) separate fusion of realness and quality with consistency (denoted as T2VEval-RC\&QC).
-All fusion processes utilize a cross-attention mechanism.
-Experimental results indicate that the best performance is achieved by first fusing video quality and realness features, as shown in Table \ref{tab5}.

-This result may be attributed to two key factors.
-First, realness and video quality are entirely dependent on visual content and exhibit a strong task dependency.
-Second, this fusion order aligns more closely with human perceptual priorities when watching T2V content, where viewers are more sensitive to visual defects.
-Thus, prioritizing the fusion of quality and realness features allows the model to better focus on critical visual information.
+In T2VEval, an effective feature fusion strategy is required to integrate features from multiple branches.
+The design of this strategy involves two critical aspects: the selection of fusion mechanisms and the order of combining features derived from different branches.

-Additionally, T2VEval employs a cross-attention mechanism to fuse quality and realness features.
+T2VEval employs a cross-attention mechanism to fuse technical quality and realness features.
 In previous studies, alternative fusion methods, such as feature summation and concatenation, have also been utilized.
-To evaluate their effectiveness, we compared the cross-attention fusion strategy against summation and concatenation methods.
+To evaluate their effectiveness, we compared the cross-attention fusion strategy against addition and concatenation methods (Addition is denoted as \textbf{T2VEval-Add}, and concatenation is denoted as \textbf{T2VEval-Cat}).
 As shown in Table \ref{tab5}, the cross-attention method significantly outperforms the other two approaches.

-This superiority can be explained by the dynamic nature of cross-attention, which assigns adaptive weights to different features based on their relevance.
+This superiority can be explained by the dynamic nature of cross-attention, which assigns adaptive weights to different features based on their intrinsic relevance.
 Unlike summation and concatenation, cross-attention selectively highlights valuable information while maintaining contextual integrity.
 Feature summation, on the other hand, may result in information loss due to the "smoothing" effect during addition, which reduces the distinctions between features.
 While concatenation preserves all feature information, it fails to establish meaningful interactions between features.

 In contrast, cross-attention enables pairwise interactions and weight calculations for features, effectively preserving and enhancing information integrity.
 This mechanism allows the model to capture more complex relationships between features, ensuring that key information is neither diluted nor masked, ultimately leading to superior performance.